pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-astropy-header`                    pytest plugin to add diagnostic information to the header of the test output                                                                                                                              Sep 06, 2022    3 - Alpha              pytest (>=4.6)
    :pypi:`pytest-ast-transformer`                                                                                                                                                                                                                             May 04, 2019    3 - Alpha              pytest
    :pypi:`pytest-asyncio`                           Pytest support for asyncio                                                                                                                                                                                Mar 19, 2023    4 - Beta               pytest (>=7.0.0)
    :pypi:`pytest-asyncio-cooperative`               Run all your asynchronous tests cooperatively.
-May 31, 2023    N/A                    N/A
+Feb 10, 2023    N/A                    N/A
    :pypi:`pytest-asyncio-network-simulator`         pytest-asyncio-network-simulator: Plugin for pytest for simulator the network in tests                                                                                                                    Jul 31, 2018    3 - Alpha              pytest (<3.7.0,>=3.3.2)
    :pypi:`pytest-async-mongodb`                     pytest plugin for async MongoDB                                                                                                                                                                           Oct 18, 2017    5 - Production/Stable  pytest (>=2.5.2)
    :pypi:`pytest-async-sqlalchemy`                  Database testing fixtures using the SQLAlchemy asyncio API                                                                                                                                                Oct 07, 2021    4 - Beta               pytest (>=6.0.0)